DO YOU NEED AN UNFAIR DISMISSAL SOLICITOR?

 UNFAIR OR FAIR?

-If after analyzing all the facts and applying the relevant law the Tribunal thinks that no reasonable employer would have dismissed the employee for the reason provided, the dismissal will be unfair in law and the employee will be entitled to compensation.
+If after analysing all the facts and applying the relevant law the Tribunal thinks that no reasonable employer would have dismissed the employee for the reason provided, the dismissal will be unfair in law and the employee will be entitled to compensation.

 However, if the Tribunal decides that some employers might have dismissed in those circumstances, the dismissal will be fair and the employee will have lost his/her claim.